gear2000/microservice-example/README.md

 **Description**

-  - The application that contains two endpoints: /ad, /ad-event
+  - The application contains two endpoints: /ad, /ad-event

   - The application consist of three microservices: